-Research and consultation identified 23 barriers to a site recruiting participants into a clinical trial.
-The project team explored all 23 barriers to site recruitment and looked at solutions and enablers to each of the barriers.
+Research and consultation identified 24 barriers to a site recruiting participants into a clinical trial.
+The project team explored all 24 barriers to site recruitment and looked at solutions and enablers to each of the barriers.

-Surveys were conducted with both site and sponsor staff to understand the relative significance of each barrier along with a separate survey for consumers to understand the reasons why they have or have not participated in a clinical trial before.
-The consumer survey also explored the recruitment experience for those that had previously been part of a trial.
-The top 10 barriers to site recruitment (rated as "Very Significant" or "Moderately Significant" by survey respondents) were identified as:
+Surveys were conducted with site, sponsor and CRO (contract research organisation) staff to understand the relative significance of each barrier along with a separate survey for consumers to understand the reasons why they have or have not previously participated in a clinical trial.
+The consumer survey also explored the recruitment experience of those that had previously been part of a trial.
+The top 10 barriers to site recruitment (rated as "Very Significant" or "Moderately Significant" by site, sponsor and CRO survey respondents) were identified as:

-1 Finding eligible patients that meet study inclusion/exclusion criteria 70% 2 Onerous visit schedules for participants (distance, frequency, time involved) 68% 3 Insufficient resources at the site for recruitment activities 63% 4 Lack of knowledge , or willingness, of clinicians to refer patients to a clinical trial 61% Time taken for governance/site review 61%
+1 Finding eligible participants that meet study inclusion/exclusion criteria 70% 2 Onerous visit schedules for participants (distance, frequency, time involved) 64% 3 Insufficient resources at the site for recruitment activities (Staff time, staff experience, advertising budget) 62% Time taken for governance/site review 61% Time taken for Ethics submission and review, including amendments 60%